Makeover Documentation

 Themes

-the next obvious step is to allow your end user to select from a list of possible
+end user to select from a list of possible style files to choose the

-style files to choose the 'look' they like the best.
-This introduces the concept
+'look' they like the best.
+This introduces the concept of a

 Theme.

-Simply put, a Theme is simply a Style file which gives your application a particular
+Simply put, a Theme is simply a Style file which gives your application a

-a blue look.
+app a blue look.
 One called "Emerald Rain Forest" might be based on the

 color green, and so on.

-Makeover has a small code template to allow your customer to select a Theme
+Makeover has a small code template to allow your customer to select a

-if you like.
+the INI extension if you like.

 The Theme selected is stored in the Win.Ini file (or another INI file